 The Callaway Paradym hybrid golf club utilizes a compact, confidence-inspiring head shape, an A.I. designed flash face, and jailbreak technology to promote fast ball speeds across the face.

-In playing with the adjustable hosel, I optimized the Paradym to my swing path and preferred ball flight.
+In playing with the adjustable hosel, we optimized the Paradym to my swing path and preferred ball flight.

-While testing, I found the Paradym hybrid delivered excellent distance and playability from all lies.
+While we test hybrids, we found the Paradym delivered excellent distance and playability from all lies.
 The advanced face design maintains ball speeds even on mishits for impressive forgiveness.

 Callaway has packed the Paradym with innovative technologies that combine to maximize distance through optimized launch conditions.